luisplata/apis_videogames/README.md

 Test From Readme for show in Game!
+Better here?

 Now, try to formats and other features (enter)
 List: